morgankenyon/tinyfs/README.md

 Current status: Basic int32 arithmetic operators work.

-Everything is currently run through unit tests, there's no CLI to compile a file or fsproj.

 ## Installing as Nuget Tool

 The fastest way to get started is to install via nuget tool.